CONTENT

 3 Musts for Informational Texts and Company Updates

-Here’s what we recommend when sending those types of informational texts.
+Here’s what we recommend when sending out informational texts.

 • Industry specific insights

-• Information on the best time to schedule a service or get the most out of a product
+• The best time to schedule a service

 • Anything your customers can use to make their lives better

-Messages like these keep your audience engaged, and also help to establish you as an industry expert that customers depend on.
+Messages like these help to establish you as an industry expert that customers depend on, while retaining their interest in your brand.

 2. Include all relevant information for important updates.